rollthecloudinc/quell/README.md

 ## Publishing

-Modules that make it possible for site builders to create Angular pages without coding.
+Modules that make it possible for site builders to create pages without coding.

 ### PanelPage